Overall ranking: 123rd out of 124 in the Complete University Guide for 2014.

-History: Archives record the establishment of a cookery room in 1916, which was the seed for the college's future growth.
+History: Archives record the establishment of a cookery room in 1916, which was the seed for the university’s future growth.
 In 1957, it became the College of Bakery, Catering, Domestic Science and Associated Studies.
 In the late eighties it changed its name to Birmingham College of Food, Tourism and Creative Studies and officially became a higher education institution in 2002, though further education courses are still on the menu.
 In 2008 it was given the power to award degrees and changed its name to University College Birmingham (UCB).
 In 2012 UCB was awarded full university status by the Privy Council.

-Ambience: A specialised university college right in the bustle of England's second biggest city.
+Ambience: A specialised university right in the bustle of England's second biggest city.
 Main areas of teaching are: culinary arts, bakery and hospitality; childcare and education; hair and beauty and spa management, specialist hair & media make-up, sport, marketing, events and tourism.

-Vital statistics: 7,500 students on further and higher education programmes, 14 per cent of whom are international students.
+Vital statistics: 7,500 students on further and higher education programmes, 15 per cent of whom are international students.
 Great links with industry: 2,000 students engage in work experience, usually an industrial placement.
 86% students rated satisfied with overall UCB experience in the National Student Survey.

 Nightlife: No shortage of opportunities in a place of Birmingham's size.
 Close to the city's entire hub of bars and clubs, many offering student nights.